Canada–Malaysia relations: Trade

+Resident diplomatic missions

 High Commission of Malaysia, Ottawa

 The High Commission of Malaysia in Ottawa is Malaysia's primary diplomatic mission in Canada.
 It is located at 60 Boteler Street in Ottawa (45.433949°N 75.697474°W).
 The first High Commissioner of Malaysia to Canada was Tan Sri Ong Yoke Lin, who was appointed in April 1967.

-The current High Commissioner of Malaysia to Canada is Her Excellency Dato' Nor' Aini Abd Hamid, since September 2019, who replaced Her Excellency Dato' Aminahtun (from 2016 to 2018), and prior to her, Her Excellency Dato' Hayati Ismail (2011-2015).
+The current High Commissioner of Malaysia to Canada is Her Excellency Dr Shazelina Zainul Abidin, since December 2024, who replaced Her Excellency Amb.
+Siti Hajjar Adnin @ Anizan.